-Once you have decided upon your proposed development, the first step is to establish whether planning permission is required, or some other type of permission such as Listed Building Consent is needed.
-See our web page Find out if Planning Permission is required for advice.
-It may be that there is no requirement to make an application to the Council.
+Once you have a proposed development in mind, the first step is to establish whether planning permission or some other type of permission, such as Listed Building Consent, is required.
+See our web page Do I need planning permission? for advice.
+Permission may not be required, but, if it is, you will need to make a planning application.

-If you do require permission, the next stage is to complete the relevant application form, supply the required supporting information, and pay the necessary application fee.
-Guidance on what needs to be provided is found in our Make a Planning Application web page.
+Once you are satisfied that your proposal requires planning permission and accords with all relevant development plan policies, the next step is to complete the appropriate application form, supply the required supporting information, and pay the necessary application fee.
+Guidance on what needs to be provided is found in our Planning applications web page.

 2 Validating and Registering a planning application

 Upon receipt of an application the Council first checks to ensure that it has been completed correctly (with sufficient accurate plans and the correct fee provided).
-National and Local Validation guidelines are followed when registering your application (see Make a Planning Application web page for more detail on this).
+National and Local Validation guidelines are followed when registering your application (see the Planning applications web page for more detail on this).

 If the application is found to be invalid, the Council will contact you or your agent (if you have used one), by telephone, email or letter.
 The application will not be considered until it is valid.

 Once a complete and valid application is received the determination process begins and the application is assigned to a Case Officer.
 An acknowledgement will be sent stating the application reference number and a target date for deciding the application.
 Most planning applications are decided within 8 weeks, except for applications that are unusually large or complex that have a target date of 13 or 16 weeks.

 Once an application has been validated, the Council publicises and consults upon it.
 Neighbours that can be identified as sharing a common boundary with the site are notified by letter.
 When necessary, a site notice is also posted in the vicinity.
 In certain cases, applications are also advertised in the local press.